CoShare: An Efficient Approach for Redundancy Allocation in NFV: Results and Discussion

 \subsubsection{Based on service chain length}

 Next, the impact of ordering based on the flow's service chain length is assessed: long to short or short to long.
 The experiment setup is similar to above, but the chain length of a flow is randomly chosen between 2 and 4.

 Figs.~\ref{procha3} and~\ref{procha5f} compare the number of needed backup NF instances for the 3'9s and 5'9s classes respectively.
 As can be observed from these figures, prioritizing flows that have longer service chain length results in fewer backup NF instances needed.
-An underlying reason is that, when a longer chain flow is prioritized, due to the involvement of more instances, the chance of finding flows that can share capacity on some of these backup instance is higher.
-Nevertheless, the difference is minor, about $10\%$ or less.
+One reason is that, when a longer chain flow is prioritized because of the involvement of more instances, the chance for a shorter flow that is assigned later finding and sharing capacity on some of these instances is higher.
+For example, in the best case, no new backup instance is needed.
+Nevertheless, the difference is minimal, about $10\%$ or less.